Methylcobalamin (vitamin B12)

 What is methylcobalamin?

-Methylcobalamin is a form of vitamin B12.
+Methylcobalamin is used to treat vitamin B12 deficiency.
 Vitamin B12 is important for the brain and nerves, and for the production of red blood cells.

 Methylcobalamin may also be used for purposes not listed in this medication guide.